aggregation

 Ingenesist Accepted by Trakkrz

-The Ingenesist Blog has been accepted by Trakkrz, a new but rapidly growing aggregation site of vetted content.
+The Ingenesist Blog has been accepted by Trakkrz, a new and rapidly growing aggregation site of vetted content.
 Trakkrz’s vetting processes is rigorous and highly selective.
 For this reason we are proud to be a member of the Trakkrz community.

 How Does Social Media Affect GDP?